McClain's Catalog

 The blades on all of these tools can be repositioned or replaced.

-Futatsu Wari blade removed The hangi to has a one-piece handle and its blade can also be removed by slipping off the ferrule.
+Futatsu Wari Hangi To blade removed The hangi to has a one-piece handle and its blade can also be removed by slipping off the ferrule.

 The short length of the komasuki, sankaku to, or aisuki allows them to be placed at the intersection of the thumb and the index finger, not in the palm as with Western knives, and controlled with the fingers of the free hand.